Hiwonder-docs/Digital-Tube-Module/source/docs/3_Raspberry_Pi_Development_Tutorial.md

 ### 3.1.2 Environment Configuration

 Install VNC software on PC.
-You can find it under **“[Appendix-> Remote Desktop Connection Tool]()”**.
+You can find it under **"[Appendix-> Remote Desktop Connection Tool](https://drive.google.com/drive/folders/1p_CynW-uc9e1yV8mQyXurabCUKfBHimY?usp=sharing)"**.
 For the detailed operations of VNC, please refer to the same directory.

 Drag the program and SDK library files into the Raspberry Pi system image.
 For demonstration, the files are placed on the Desktop in this example.